 Here’s another positive comment about VPN.ac on Reddit.
-Looks like people genuinely don’t have any issues with this service.
+It looks like people genuinely don’t have any issues with this service.

 - Contact Us

 So overall, VPN.ac is a pretty decent service.
 But like I mentioned, it is a bit expensive.
-If you want something that’s more affordable, you might want to check out this comparison between PureVPN and VPN.ac.
+If you want something more feature-rich and powerful, you might want to check out this comparison between ExpressVPN and VPN.ac in New Zealand.

 |Logging Policy||Zero Logs||No Logs|

 |Customer Support||Live Chat & Email Support||FAQs & Email|

 |Trust Pilot Score||4.6||4.0|

 If you do not wish to use VPN.ac for any reason in New Zealand, you might want to consider checking out the list of alternatives listed below.
 Who knows, you might find something even better.

 - NordVPN Review